sighupio/distribution/docs/schemas/onpremises-kfd-v1alpha2.md

 ### Description

 Allows specifing a CIDR for the Pods network different from `.spec.kubernetes.podCidr`.
 If not set the default is to use `.spec.kubernetes.podCidr`.
+WARNING: The value for this field cannot be changed once set.

 ### Constraints